 If you find you are struggling with your mental health and wellbeing, seek support and keep talking.
 Having awareness through pregnancy and postpartum is vital.

-4. Pre and postnatal mental health support
+4. Where to get mental health support

 During pregnancy, master the release phase of your pelvic floor exercises.
 A too-tight (hypertonic) pelvic floor post-birth can cause pain during sex.
 Getting yourself familiar with engaging and, equally important, releasing those muscles will really help and can significantly improve your recovery.